 - Re-invest your tax refund in an RRSP or TFSA if you have 2021 contribution room; or

 - Create a rainy day fund and be prepared for emergencies.

 - Check your previous years Notice of Assessment to find out how much RRSP room you have.
-You can easily login to CRA using your ATB Online banking credentials through Secure Key Concierge.
+You can easily login to CRA using your ATB Personal banking credentials through Secure Key Concierge.

 - You have 60 days after year end to make contributions for the previous tax year.

 - Try a pre-authorized contribution so you don't get caught trying to scrape together a lump sum at the end of the year.

 For more information on year-end taxes as it relates to your investments, we are always here to help.
 For tax advice, we recommend seeking professional guidance from an accountant or tax lawyer.